Products Technologies Demo Docs Blog Support Company

 Getting Started

-To get started with creating tables in documents using TX Text Control, you will need to have the TX Text Control .NET Server for ASP.NET component installed on your development machine.
+To get started with creating tables in documents using TX Text Control, you will need to have the TX Text Control .NET Server component installed on your development machine.
 You can download a free trial version from the TX Text Control website and follow the installation instructions provided.

 Prerequisites

-The following tutorial requires a trial version of TX Text Control .NET Server for ASP.NET.
+The following tutorial requires a trial version of TX Text Control .NET Server.

 1. In Visual Studio, create a new Console App using .NET 8.